lokachop/egpdesigner2/README.md

 Why doesn't loading work?
 - You either made a typo or my loader broke, check the console for more info

+Why doesn't exporting to GPU do anything?
+- Exporting to GPU is currently unfinished

 If you encounter any unlisted problems, feel free to message me over discord (Lokachop#5862)